dotlang/language/Enhancements.md

 N - should we have something like `Object` in Java or `void*` in C++?
 So that we can implement a `printf` method.
 Maybe we can somehow mis-use `auto` keywords for this. `int func(auto x, auto y)`.
 We can easily implement printf with String interpolation.

-Y - Support for concurrency built into the language
+N - Support for concurrency built into the language
 ```
 future<String> f = promise { ... }, { ... };  //plan to run first block in parallel, when done, run the second block
 promise& class1.func1();  //run the statement in another co-routine at the moment